bstoyanov-bg/eLibraryWebProject/README.md

 - Borrowing & Returning Books: Streamline the borrowing and returning processes for library patrons, enhancing user experience.
 (User)
 - Search & Filtering: Empower users to find desired books or authors quickly through robust search and filtering functionalities.
 (Admin and User)
 - User Management: Administer user accounts and permissions, ensuring secure access and data integrity.
 (Admin)
+- Content: Enrich your library experience by uploading pictures for books and authors, bringing the literary world to life with visual storytelling.
+(Admin)
+- Textual Content Support: Expand your literary horizons by uploading text files for books and editions, ensuring that every word is preserved in its original form.
+(Admin)
 - Responsive Design: Enjoy a user-friendly experience across various devices with a responsive design.
 (Admin and User)
 - Admin Superpowers: Admins wield the power to oversee, delete, promote, and demote to admin regular users, ensuring smooth operation and user management.
 (Admin)
 - Insightful System Metrics: Admins can gain valuable insights into system performance and usage through comprehensive metrics, empowering informed decision-making.
 (Admin)